kercre123/victor/docs/build-system-walkthrough.md

 ## Helper scripts

-The main purpose of the build system (CMake in this case) is to determine when steps should be run or generate rules for an uderlying build system to determine when steps should be run.
+The main purpose of the build system (CMake in this case) is to determine when steps should be run or generate rules for an underlying build system to determine when steps should be run.
 Because of this, it is important that any programs invoked by the build do not include hidden logic that controls when something runs.
 In practice, this means that programs run by the build system should typically follow the [compiler pattern](http://www.catb.org/esr/writings/taoup/html/ch11s06.html#id2958199).
 Programs should